hashicorp/terraform-provider-aws/website/docs/r/bedrockagent_agent_action_group.html.markdown

 The `action_group_executor` configuration block supports the following arguments:

+* `custom_control` - (Optional) Custom control method for handling the information elicited from the user.
+Valid values: `RETURN_CONTROL`.

+  To skip using a Lambda function and instead return the predicted action group, in addition to the parameters and information required for it, in the `InvokeAgent` response, specify, specify `RETURN_CONTROL`.
 * `lambda` - (Optional) ARN of the Lambda function containing the business logic that is carried out upon invoking the action.

 ### `api_schema` Block